 Anyway, I bring this up because yesterday I randomly had a craving for chicken wings, which reminded me of the salad I loved so much.
 So, of course I had to create my own clean version.

-I actually had a bottle of Franks Red Hot Sauce sitting in my fridge, so I looked at the ingredients and they actually weren't too bad.
-Then I looked at the nutrition label and it has so much sodium in it I almost fell over.
+I actually had a bottle of Franks Red Hot Sauce sitting in my fridge, so I looked at the ingredients and they actually weren't too bad other than being pretty high in sodium.
 My sauce isn't Franks (because let's face it, that sauce is amazing) but it's definitely close enough to satisfy the craving.

 Ingredients (for buffalo chicken)